-It's porcini mushroom season, but chanterelles are still around.
-While walking my dog, I found almost 1 kilo of them in 5 m2!
-That's good, we love them!
-The chanterelle omelet is perfect for a quick meal.
-It can be prepared in a few minutes and is ideal for lunch or dinner.
-The only difficulty is cleaning the mushrooms.
-Normally, you have to clean them gently without soaking them in water.
-But at the risk of being criticized by mushroom experts, I simply remove the earthy ends and leaves, rinse them under water, and then dry them on a clean cloth.
+It's porcini season, but chanterelles are still around.
+While walking my dog, I found almost a kilo of them in just 5 square meters!
+Perfect timing, we love them!
+A chanterelle omelet is ideal for a quick meal.
+It takes only a few minutes to prepare and is perfect for lunch or dinner.
+The only tricky part is cleaning the mushrooms.
+Normally, you should clean them gently without soaking them in water.
+But at the risk of being corrected by mushroom experts, I simply remove the earthy ends and leaves, rinse them under water, and then dry them on a clean cloth.
 And frankly, it's perfect.
 Serve the omelet warm with a green salad.
-This gluten-free dish is a must-have in autumn.
+This gluten-free dish is a true autumn delight.

-Clean the chanterelles (I remove the earthy end, rinse them under water and then dry them on a cloth) and cut the largest ones in half.
+Clean the chanterelles (I remove the earthy end, rinse them under water and then dry them on a cloth) and cut the larger ones in half.

 Add the chanterelles.